 While karate did evolve in the early part of the 20th century, into several separate “styles” (or Ryu), nevertheless the basic premise of the karate was similar in many aspects.
 This included most stances, strikes, kicks and in some cases Kata, but each with some unique aspects to the training which differentiated it from other styles.
 In a number of cases, unless you were an active participant in one of the styles (i.e.: Shotokan, Wado-ryu, Gojo-ryu, etc.) most of the differences would be negligible to the inexperienced spectator.

 Karate Starts to Professionalize

-What truly initiated the separation into “traditional” and “nontraditional” martial arts were “commercialization” of karate, which simply means that when people started to make money on karate, they do what they need to do to keep the money flowing in.
+What truly initiated the separation into “traditional” and “nontraditional” martial arts was the “commercialization” of karate, which simply means that when people started to make money on karate (i.e.: using karate teaching as a career), they do what they need to do in order to keep the money flowing in.
 The second main separation of karate into traditional and nontraditional was the introduction of “Sport Karate” which led to competitors who trained primarily for tournaments and shunned any “traditional” aspect to their karate training, including practicing kata or the wearing of the white Gi.